 Day 2: back and biceps exercises

 Trainers may perform exercises like the reverse grip and upright rowing (for the back) and overhead bicep curls to train the biceps.
+This can also be done using exercise bands in a small space.

 Day 3: Leg exercises